koide3/small_gicp/docs/paper.md

   offering up to 2x speed gain in single-threaded scenarios and better scalability in multi-core environments.

-- A modular and customizable framework using C++ templates, allowing easy customization of the algorithm's internal workings while maintaining efficiency.
+- A modular and customizable framework using \CC templates, allowing easy customization of the algorithm's internal workings while maintaining efficiency.

-- A header-only C++ library implementation for easy integration into user projects, with Python bindings provided for collaborative use with other libraries (e.g., Open3D).
+- A header-only \CC library implementation for easy integration into user projects, with Python bindings provided for collaborative use with other libraries (e.g., Open3D).

 # Functionalities